yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

 Advisor: Dr. Chen Chen.
 Dr. Zehui Meng.
 Prof. Fei Gao</p>
 <ul>
 <li>
-  <p> A multi-level hybrid astar algorithm is used to find intial kinodynamic trajecory to the future position (predicted by EKF) in a certain horizon.
-It considers the object occlusion, uncertainty and collision simultaneously.</p>
+  <p> A multi-level hybrid A* algorithm is used to find intial kinodynamic trajecory to the future position (predicted by EKF) in a certain horizon.
+It considers the <b>object occlusion, uncertainty and collision</b> simultaneously.</p>
 </li>
 <li>
   <p> We filter the object pointcloud of OUSTER lidar based on the bounding box generated by the visual perception.
 After then, the regristerd pointcloud by Fast-Lio2 will be considered as obstacles.</p>
 </li>
 <li>
-  <p> The initial trajectory parameterized by MINCO is optimized spatially and temporally.
+  <p> The initial trajectory parameterized by MINCO is optimized <b>spatially and temporally</b>.
 A low-level MPC considering the kinematics and communication delay is implemented to accurately track the planning trajecoty.</p>
 </li>
 </ul>